pytorch/torchtune/README.md

 - Training recipes for popular fine-tuning techniques with reference benchmarks and comprehensive correctness checks
 - Integration with HuggingFace Datasets for training and EleutherAI's Eval Harness for evaluation
 - Support for distributed training using FSDP from PyTorch Distributed
-- Yaml configs for easily configuring training runs
+- YAML configs for easily configuring training runs

 &nbsp;